instructure/instructure-ui/packages/ui-layout/src/View/README.md

 **DEPRECATED:** View will be removed from `ui-layout` in version 7.0.0.
 Use the [View from ui-view](#View) instead.

 ### Important Upgrade Notes
-Codemods are available to automatically update imports to the new package as well as the prop name and value changes listed below.
+Codemods are available to automatically update imports to the new package.

 ### View &#151; the visual basis of instructure-UI